zGoldthorpe/A-Mini/docs/ami.md

 | `%0 = ?1 > ?2`  | strictly greater than    | `%0 = ?2 < ?1`  |
 | `%0 = ?1 >= ?2` | greater than or equal to | `%0 = ?2 <= ?1` |

-The parser automatically reinterprets these aliases for their underlying instructions.
+The parser automatically reinterprets these aliases as their underlying instructions as specified above.

 ### Branch instructions